mmistakes/mm-github-pages-starter/research/research-overview.md

 layout: single

+header:
+  image: assets/images/research/research_banner.jpg

 classes: wide

-last_modified_at: 04/07/2020
+last_modified_at: 21/07/2020
 ---

 The primary focus of my PhD is the prediction of Protein-Protein Interactions (PPIs) using Machine Learning.
 [More]({% link research/protein-protein-interactions.md %})

 I am also interested in the environmental impact of computer-based research.
-We developped the Green Algorithms project to push forward the discussion around this issue.
+We developed the Green Algorithms project to push forward the discussion around this issue.
 More info [here]({% link research/green-algorithms.md %}) and on [www.green-algorithms.org](www.green-algorithms.org)

 And I contribute to clinical studies to advise on statistical methodology.